 Magda Sebestian is the author of Hidden by Hope from Before All Memory Is Lost: Women's Voices from the Holocaust and L’espoir, mon refuge from Un combat singulier : Femmes dans la tourmente de l’Holocauste.

-Zuzana Sermer was born in Humenné, Slovakia, in 1924.
+Zuzana Sermer was born in Humenné, Czechoslovakia (now Slovakia), in 1924.
 After the war, she married Arthur Sermer, and they raised a family in Bratislava, Czechoslovakia (now Slovakia).
 In 1968, during the Soviet occupation of the country, Zuzana and her family fled to Canada and settled in Toronto, where Zuzana became a bookkeeper and enjoyed painting landscapes and writing about living under communism.
 Zuzana Sermer passed away in 2021.

 Eva Shainblum was born in 1927 in Nagyvárad, Hungary (now Romania).
 She immigrated to Canada in 1948, settling in Montreal, where she worked as a bookkeeper, married and raised a family.
 Eva Shainblum lives in Montreal.